redstone99/hass-alert2/README.md

 * Ack'ing an alert prevents further reminders and the stop notification for the current firing of a condition alert.
 For both condition and event alerts, ack'ing also prevents any throttled notification of previous firings of the alert.
 Unack'ing an alert will restart notifications for a condition alert if it is still firing.

 * Snoozing notifications for an alert prevents any notifications from current or future firings of an alert for a specified period of time.
+The start of snoozing also implicitly ack's the alert.

 * Disabling notifications for an alert prevents any notifications until it is enabled again.
 Snoozing & disabling affect only notifications.
 Alerts will still fire and be recorded for reviewing in your dashboard.